wecreatesoftware/redux-higher-order-reducers/README.md

 How to use the reusable reducers ...

-Currently, there is a listReducer and ObjectReducer ... here is how to use them.
+Currently, there is a listReducer and objectReducer ... here is how to use them.

 ```javascript
 import {